momentum-projects/group--questionbox/README.md

 # Questionbox

+**IMPORTANT**: Please read this document closely.
+Many resources are linked within it.
+Before starting on your project, assemble a list of the tasks you think you need to do and discuss how you will tackle these together.
+The front-end will need to make some basic [wireframes](https://www.orbitmedia.com/blog/7-reasons-to-wireframe/#:~:text=for%20your%20website.-,Wireframes%20are%20simple%20black%20and%20white%20layouts%20that%20outline%20the,focusing%20on%20a%20site's%20structure).

+## Description & Overview

 This application is a question and answer platform, similar to Stack Overflow.
 It does _not_ have to be themed to code-related questions, though.
 Theming and design is up to you.

-You will likely not be able to do ALL of the listed requirements.
+You may not be able to do ALL of the listed requirements.
 That is OK.
 Decide what the core functionality is and what you can wait to implement once you have the basics done.

 ### Back-end: The API